 3.Gas is a very common cause of bloating.
 Drinking fizzy drinks or carbonated beverages causes swallowing of air which may give rise to bloating and disturb digestion causing pain and discomfort.
 Eating a heavy carbohydrate-rich meal causes difficulty in digesting tougher carbs like sugars such as fructose, lactose, sorbitol or wheat and beans.
 A considerable quantity of carbs remain undigested causing slow fermentation resulting in gas.
 The fermentation is caused by gut bacteria while digesting the carbohydrate.

 4.Other causes can be constipation, heartburn, malabsorption of food, menstrual symptoms, impaired gut motility, and overgrowth of gut bacteria.
-There are many medical causes like irritable bowel disorder, parasitic infection, food intolerance, inflammatory bowel disorders like ulcerative colitis and Crohn’s disease, Celiac disease, anorexia or bulimia nervosa, stress, anxiety, depression, hormonal imbalance in case of women.
+There are many medical causes like irritable bowel disorder, parasitic infection, food intolerance, inflammatory bowel disorders like ulcerative colitis and Crohnβs disease, Celiac disease, anorexia or bulimia nervosa, stress, anxiety, depression, hormonal imbalance in case of women.
+Some life-threatening causes of abdominal bloating can be ascites in liver diseases, kidney failure, ovarian cancer, and perforation of the GI tract causing the gas to escape giving the symptom of bloating.

 5.Bloating is a common symptom in a healthy individual every now and then.
 Usually, the symptoms of pain, fullness, and discomfort are moderate to severe.
 It can ease off within hours to 1-2 days normally.
 Mobility, mild exercise, and having water or herbal teas can slowly ease the symptom.
 In case of gas, flatulence and constipation, pooping can relieve the symptoms.
 But, if the condition worsens within days, medical attention is required for evaluation of underlying cause.